projectmesa/mesa/docs/intro-tutorial.rst

 Server-Side Code
 ~~~~~~~~~~~~~~~~~

-Can we get back to Python?
+Can we get back to Python code?
 Please?
 Yo.

 Every JavaScript visualization element has an equal and opposite server-side Python element.
 The Python class needs to also have a ``render`` method, to get data out of the model object and into a JSON-ready format.
 It also needs to point towards the code where the relevant JavaScript lives, and add the JavaScript object to the model page.